Table of Contents

 Projects

 There are weekly projects in CS111.
-Projects will typically be due on Thursday at 11pm of each week and will come out the week before.
-You may work with a partner on projects, but you may only work with one partner in each week (see the project collaboration section for more details).
+Projects will typically be due on Tuesday at 11pm of each week and will be released the week before the deadline.
+You may freely collaborate with other students on projects (see the project collaboration section for more details).

-Task scores will be available via the Potluck submission server shortly after you submit a task, and you can re-submit as many times as you like until you are happy with your score.
+Project task scores will be available via the Potluck submission server shortly after you submit.
+You can re-submit as many times as you like until you are happy with your score.
 We will check whether your code works correctly, is properly documented, and is submitted to the server on time.

-Each task within a project will come with a rubric that explains in detail how we will grade that task.
+Each task within a project will come with a detailed rubric explaining how it will be graded.
 The rubric has core goals and extra goals.
 The core goals are the concepts and tasks that we feel are most pivotal to your understanding of the project material.
-Extra goals are the concepts and tasks that provide additional learning and challenges beyond the basic material; the extra goals are not worth any points.
+Extra goals are concepts that provide additional learning and challenges beyond the basic material; the extra goals are not worth any points.

 You can receive one of four scores on each task of each project task:

-Note that you may submit a "revision" even if you didn't submit anything by the initial deadline (all you'll lose is 5 timeliness points).
+Note that you may submit "revisions" even if you didn't submit anything by the initial deadline.
 We strongly suggest that you take the time to submit a revision if you score 75/100 or lower on a task, in order to make sure that you understand the concepts from that task going forward.

 Submitting Projects